James R. Lane

-Once around the corner and out of sight of the highway I found even more limbs down, and stopping and climbing out of the truck with a powerful flashlight I saw that a literal path had been carved in the trees, apparently by a large object falling at an angle.
-“Airplane?”
-I thought with a cold rat skittering up my spine, but I didn’t see any of the expected aircraft debris, nor did I see, hear or smell evidence of a fire---just an angular, downward-sloping hole in the branches that seemed to lead into the woods.
+Once around the corner and out of sight of the highway I found even more limbs down, and stopping and climbing out of the truck with a powerful flashlight I saw that a literal path had been carved through the trees, apparently by a large object falling at an angle.
+"Airplane?"
+I thought with a cold rat skittering up my spine, but I didn’t see any of the expected aircraft debris, nor did I see, hear or smell evidence of a fire---just an angular, downward-sloping hole in the branches that started at treetop level and seemed to lead into the woods.

 A hole the size a flying single-rear-axle box truck might make coming in for a hard landing.

-I reached back into the truck and grabbed my old Smith & Wesson .357Magnum revolver.
-Modern semi-auto pistols may be fancier and carry more bullets, but I figured if I couldn’t deal with a threat by the time I’d fired six times, I was probably in way over my head anyway.
-Tucking the old six-shooter in my pants with its belt-clip holster, I killed the truck’s engine and set off through the sparse underbrush in the direction of what I figured must be a crashed airplane.
+I reached back into the truck and grabbed my old Smith &Wesson .357Magnum revolver.
+Modern semi-auto pistols may be fancier and carry more bullets, but I figured if I couldn’t deal with a threat by the time I’d fired six times, I was probably in way over my head.
+Tucking the old six-shooter in my pants with its belt-clip holster, I killed the SUV’s engine and set off down a convenient snowy path through the sparse underbrush in the direction of what I figured must be a crashed airplane.
 My cell phone didn’t work on this side of the mountain, so I figured I’d better see just what I was dealing with before I trekked up to my house and called for help.

 I might simply be calling for the coroner.

-Ten minutes of huffing and puffing (my seventy-plus years on this mudball had taken their toll on my heart, lungs and legs) through the underbrush and over broken limbs and I could see a definite golden glow up ahead.
+Ten minutes of huffing and puffing through the shallow snow and over occasional broken limbs (my seventy-plus years of hard living on this mudball had taken their toll on my heart, lungs and legs) and I could see a definite golden glow up ahead.
 Still, there were no sounds of burning, and no smell of smoke or aviation fuel.
-“What the hell is going on up there?”
-I muttered, annoyed, as I continued towards the steady light.
+"What the hell is going on up there?"
+I muttered, annoyed, as I continued towards the steady glow.
 It was one of those crisp, still mountain winter nights that were all too rare, and I couldn’t even hear the usual animal sounds one would expect under those conditions.
-Perhaps, I mused, they’d been too frightened by whatever crashed while I was down the mountain getting groceries.
+Perhaps, I mused, they’d been too frightened by whatever crashed while I was down the mountain buying supplies.

 Another five minutes of grunting and grumbling brought me into a small pocket of space---and to something that obviously came from space.
-“Shit!”
+"Shit!"
 I whispered, looking at a truck-sized oval something glowing softly in the frigid air.
-It had no visible features; no doors, no windows, no exhaust holes, ports or protrusions---just a slightly golden glowing metallic surface.
+It had no visible features; no doors, no windows, no exhaust holes, ports or protrusions---just a slightly golden glowing metallic-looking surface.
 There was no heat coming from it, and no smoke or steam, either.
-The only smells were of the insulted foliage, and it didn’t even hum.
+The only smells were of the insulted foliage; the thing didn’t even hum.
 My skin didn’t tingle or burn like it should have had the object been heavily radioactive---which of course meant nothing if the radiation was lower-level, or even something we didn’t normally experience on Earth.

-As I carefully made my way around the object---I couldn’t as of yet call it a “craft”, since it had no discernable nose, tail or defining vehicle details---I also noticed it didn’t have any visible damage from its violent journey through the trees and (suspiciously) soft impact with the ground.
+As I carefully made my way around the object---I couldn’t as of yet call it a "craft", since it had no discernible nose, tail or defining vehicle details---I also noticed it didn’t have any visible damage from its violent journey through the trees and (suspiciously) soft impact with the ground.
 Yeah.
-It hadn’t plowed a deep furrow or dug itself an impact crater; it just barely made a dimple in the ground.
-This told me it probably was slowing down as it approached the ground, and probably didn’t even jar its occupants---whatever they might be---all that much.
+It hadn’t plowed a deep furrow or dug itself an impact crater; it just barely made a dimple in the snow.
+This told me it probably was slowing down as it approached the ground, and probably didn’t even jar its occupants---whatever they might be---all that much when it landed.

 Once I’d made a full circuit of the object I simply stood there trying to decide what to do next.
 If I’d have run--- Well, things might have turned out differently, but then again…maybe not all that differently.
 The thing is, I didn’t run---and a few moments later it was too late to run.